NoahHodgson/project-melia/docs/Melia-Mar-Biographics.md

 Pevolians do not have a state religion.
 Some incorporate Lobrexian deities into some local religions.
-There's a fair amount of "magic worshippers" and nonbelievers.
+There's a fair amount of "magic worshippers" called the Church of Ishtar and nonbelievers.
 There's also a significant amount of Diaccians within Pevolia, who are not loyal to the Khassar.

-The Church of Diacci was founded in Mildabia, in what is now the capitol city.
+The Church of the Diacci was founded in Mildabia, in what is now the capitol city.
 "Agltthim" descended and delivered a message to a man revealing the "secrets of the universe".
-There were witnesses and that man became the first High Priest The angels would continue to periodically visit the city and the religion gained recognition as the real deal.
-Agltthim look like angels with colorful wings and masks that obstruct their entire face.
+There was a single witness and that man became the first High Priest The Aglthiim would continue to periodically visit the city and the religion gained recognition as the real deal.
+Agltthim look like angels with colorful wings and the more powerful ones wear masks that obstruct their entire face.
 Since their descent (a few hundred years ago), the Diacci faith is now practiced Mildabia, Olorodnia, and all across the continent.

 Lobrexians worship their own pantheon, the primary god being the Hammerlord Orsan.
 This god in legend is said to have built the forges for the Lobreux and taught them the value of metals.

 Yubians primarily worship their ancestors.
 Statues containing bones of the dead litter the landscapes.
 Those who were considered great get their statues warped into statues of magical creatures.
 The Yubians believe that one day the statues will hatch and the Yubians will be reborn.
 There recently also has been a contingent of Diacci believers.